Vaccine manufacturing & distribution companies victims to spear phishing

 - Create and test incident response plans.
 This is wise in anticipation of any attack.

-With the critical importance of the COVID-19 vaccine in fighting a global pandemic, it is not surprising that vaccine manufacturing and distribution companies are coming under attack.
-These companies need to be keenly aware of email phishing attacks and develop a strong, layered internal defense.
-As well as security partnerships with other companies in the supply chain.
+With the critical importance of the COVID-19 vaccine in fighting a global pandemic, it is not surprising that vaccine manufacturing and distribution companies are being victims of attacks.
+These companies need to be aware of email phishing attacks and develop a strong, layered internal defense.
+The same concern applies to security partnerships with other companies in the supply chain.